apache/trafficcontrol/docs/source/api/deliveryservices_id_routing.rst

 Response Structure
 ------------------
-:cz:                The percent of requests to the Traffic Router for this :term:`Delivery Service` that were satisfied by a :term:`Coverage Zone File`
+:cz:                The percent of requests to online Traffic Routers for this :term:`Delivery Service` that were satisfied by a :term:`Coverage Zone File`
-:deepCz:            The percent of requests to the Traffic Router for this :term:`Delivery Service` that were satisfied by a :term:`Deep Coverage Zone File`
+:deepCz:            The percent of requests to online Traffic Routers for this :term:`Delivery Service` that were satisfied by a :term:`Deep Coverage Zone File`
-:dsr:               The percent of requests to the Traffic Router for this :term:`Delivery Service` that were satisfied by sending the client to an overflow :term:`Delivery Service`
+:dsr:               The percent of requests to online Traffic Routers for this :term:`Delivery Service` that were satisfied by sending the client to an overflow :term:`Delivery Service`
-:err:               The percent of requests to the Traffic Router for this :term:`Delivery Service` that resulted in an error
+:err:               The percent of requests to online Traffic Routers for this :term:`Delivery Service` that resulted in an error
-:fed:               The percent of requests to the Traffic Router for this :term:`Delivery Service` that were satisfied by sending the client to a federated CDN
+:fed:               The percent of requests to online Traffic Routers for this :term:`Delivery Service` that were satisfied by sending the client to a federated CDN
-:geo:               The percent of requests to the Traffic Router for this :term:`Delivery Service` that were satisfied using 3rd party geographic IP mapping
+:geo:               The percent of requests to online Traffic Routers for this :term:`Delivery Service` that were satisfied using 3rd party geographic IP mapping
-:miss:              The percent of requests to the Traffic Router for this :term:`Delivery Service` that could not be satisfied
+:miss:              The percent of requests to online Traffic Routers for this :term:`Delivery Service` that could not be satisfied
-:regionalAlternate: The percent of requests to the Traffic Router for this :term:`Delivery Service` that were satisfied by sending the client to the alternate, Regional Geo-blocking URL
+:regionalAlternate: The percent of requests to online Traffic Routers for this :term:`Delivery Service` that were satisfied by sending the client to the alternate, Regional Geo-blocking URL
-:regionalDenied:    The percent of Traffic Router requests for this :term:`Delivery Service` that were denied due to geographic location policy
+:regionalDenied:    The percent of requests to online Traffic Routers for this :term:`Delivery Service` that were denied due to geographic location policy
-:staticRoute:       The percent of requests to the Traffic Router for this :term:`Delivery Service` that were satisfied with :ref:`ds-static-dns-entries`
+:staticRoute:       The percent of requests to online Traffic Routers for this :term:`Delivery Service` that were satisfied with :ref:`ds-static-dns-entries`

 .. code-block:: http
 	:caption: Response Example